beatobongco/TIL/day_notes/2017-5-8_Interview_(revised).md

 Being an uber nerd about something.
 Doesn't have to be related to tech.

-Question 1: Tell me about something you're passionate about.
+* Question 1: Show me a personal project.
-Question 2: Automatic 0.
+* Question 2: Tell me about something you're passionate about.

 ```
-1 - I kinda like trains.
+1 - <No project> / I kinda like trains.
-3 - I love trains!
+3 - <Shows an unfinished, ok personal project> / I love trains!
 I update myself with the latest and greatest.
 You heard of the Hyperloop?
-5 - HOLY SHIT I LOVE TRAINS!
+5 - <Shows an awesome peronal project> / HOLY SHIT I LOVE TRAINS!
 Let me tell about the history of steam engines and how that influenced train tech today...
 (30 mins of train talk ensues)
 ```

 ## Entrepreneurial skill